-(1) The comparison of tidal mechanical energy on the flood limb and ebb limb from numerical modeling results show a state of tidal balance in the wet season case.
-The part of mechanical energy due to river-tide interactions is an important factor to determine the equilibrium state.
-This is also demonstrated by examining the mechanical energy flux by river induced asymmetry (RIA), which balances the tide induce asymmetry (TIA) for the wet season case.
-CST modeling, compares well with TELEMAC model results, however it fails to reproduce the most efficient situation in the wet season case because it does not include the tidal wave asymmetry.

-(2)The hydraulic geometry in the Yangtze estuary shows some variability between wet and dry season cases.
-The overall estuary shape changes to be more prismatic in wet season while in dry season it changes to be more convergent.
-In addition, at some locations the actual cross-sectional areas are not representative of the effective hydraulic section, due to the very dramatic changes in the actual form of the cross-section.
-Despite these variations in geometry, the tidal storage volume (tidal prism) remains approximately constant regardless of changes in river discharge.
+(1)The hydraulic geometry for the Yangtze estuary shows some variability between the wet and dry season cases.
+The overall estuary shape changes to be more prismatic in the wet season, while in the dry season it changes to be more convergent.
+In addition, at some locations the cross-sectional area is not representative of the effective hydraulic section, due to the very dramatic changes in the actual form of the cross-section.
+Despite these variations in geometry, the tidal storage volume remains approximately constant regardless of the changes in river discharge.
 The constant tidal storage volume implies a constant tidal energy on the ebb.

+(2) The comparison of tidal mechanical energy on the flood and ebb was found to be similar for the wet season case, with the implication that there is “effectively” no tidal dissipation.
+The mechanical energy due to river-tide interactions was revealed to be an important feedback mechanism that allows the system to adjust and achieve this condition.
+This was also demonstrated by examining the mechanical energy flux due to river induced asymmetry (RIA), which balances the tide induce asymmetry (TIA) for the wet season case.
+The results from the CST model also lend support to this conclusion.
+Whilst generally comparing well with TELEMAC model results, the tidal mechanical energy is quite different because the model does not include tidal asymmetry.

 (3) We relate the total system energy to the energetic optimization principles of estuary evolution and balance.
-Locally the result shows equal energy dissipation for tidal and equal entropy production for both tide and river.
-Globally, system energy shows uniform dissipation between river and tide when the river discharge is dominant in the wet and peak cases.
+Locally the results show uniform dissipation of tidal energy and uniform entropy production for both tide and river.
+Globally, the system energy exhibits uniform dissipation when the river discharge is dominant in the wet and peak cases.
+The anomaly is due to the local geological constraints.
 The minimum energy dissipation rate for the wet season case is 3.4×108J/m.
-For no runoff and dry season case river is doing less work globally, but the tide is doing more work.
+For the no runoff and dry season case the river does less work globally because the energy input is less, but both the dissipation of tidal energy and global energy dissipation increase as a percentage of the energy input (relative to the wet and peak season cases).

-(4) The results demonstrate that equal energy density locally and minimum system work globally are consistent principles when applied to the Yangtze estuary under typical river discharge for the wet season case.
-Langbein (1963) considered an ideal estuary in a simplified way, driven by sinusoidal tidal wave and without fluvial influence, whereas the current research describes a dynamic response of a tidal river that allows tidal prism and tidal asymmetry to adjust in response to varying river influence.
+(4) The results demonstrate that equal energy density locally and minimum work globally are consistent principles when applied to the Yangtze estuary under river discharge that is typical for the wet season.
+Langbein (1963) considered an ideal estuary in a simplified way, driven by sinusoidal tidal wave and without fluvial influence, whereas the current research describes a dynamic response of a tidal river that allows tidal prism and tidal asymmetry to adjust on the flood and ebb in response to varying river influence.
 As a result the net energy flux also exhibits a transition from TIA dominance in the no runoff and dry cases, to RIA dominance in the peak case.
-All these factors enable the system adjust in order to achieve minimum work under constraints.
-This is a complex feedback mechanism between river, tide and morphology that has not been described before from the perspective of energy flux interactions.
+All these factors enable the system to adjust in order to achieve minimum work under constraints.
+This is a complex feedback mechanism between river, tide and morphology that has not been described before from the perspective of energy flux and river-tide interactions.